 Planting which incorporates trees shall be based on the mature spread of the largest species.
 For tree belts incorporating large species such as Oak and Ash, where crown spreads may average 10 metres or more, a planting width of 20 metres will accommodate two to three staggered rows of trees with associated edge and under planting of other species, to prevent fully grown trees overhang adjoining areas, such as roads and private gardens.
 New trees are more effective planted in shrub areas.
 Within grassed areas they are prone to mowing and strimming damage.
+To ensure the establishment of landscape planting, it is recommended that new tree planting is undertaken in accordance with BS 8545 (2014) Trees: From Nursery to Independence in the Landscape.

 For most sites it is preferable that a landscape scheme has a permanent structural core for visual continuity, but it may incorporate arrangements for ornamental or herbaceous displays.
 The choice of shrubby plant material will depend on the location and size of the site, the proposed land use and the landscape design concept.
 In general, it is advisable to consider the establishment of a structural element or core of permanent shrub planting which will form the backbone of the design.

 This may best comprise a low maintenance mix of larger, informal evergreen shrub species around which an ornamental element of smaller shrubs or groundcover may be added to the edges to provide seasonal interest and colour.